mr-mig/todomvc-icc/README.md

 This is an example demonstrating **Independently Connected Components** pattern with React + Redux + Reselect.

 It is based on initial [TodoMVC React example](https://github.com/reactjs/redux/tree/master/examples/todomvc).
+The example was extended to handle **several lists** (to show the additional comlexity).
+Have a look at exercises below.

 This is a demo related to my talk at FDConf 2017 and several meetups.
 Here is [the slide deck](http://slides.com/mr-mig/microsoft-to-do-23) (the slides are 2D, you can go down in some sections).